Skip to content

 • Screenshots and awareness capture

-This lets you keep JARVIS running on an always-on server while still giving it hands and eyes on the machines you actually use.
+This lets you keep Usejarvis running on an always-on server while still giving it hands and eyes on the machines you actually use.

 The current product centers around these capability groups: